millystuart/eclipse-setup/setup.md

 - https://developer.mamezou-tech.com/en/blogs/2025/04/13/eclipse-settings-for-newcomer/

 ## Installation instructions
-1. Ensure Java is installed on your system (`sudo apt install openjdk-{version-number}-jdk`)
+1. Ensure that Java is installed on your system (`sudo apt install openjdk-{version-number}-jdk`)
-2. Install the Eclipse Installer from the [website](https://www.eclipse.org/downloads/packages/) for Linux
+2. Install the Eclipse Installer for Linux from their [website](https://www.eclipse.org/downloads/packages/)
-3. Once installed, extract files to home (or wherever desired)
+3. Once installed, extract files to home (or wherever)
 4. In your terminal, navigate to extracted directory
 5. Run `./eclipse-inst` to launch the installer
 6. Select **Java IDE for Enterprise Java and Web Developers**
-7. Select VM and installation folder location, and install
+7. Choose VM and installation folder location, and install

 ## Configuration

 ### Check Java version
 1. **Window** -> **Preferences** -> **Java** -> **Installed JREs**
-2. Check if you have the JDK you would like to use, and change the default if necessary
+2. Check that you have the JDK you would like to use, and change default if necessary

 ### Install plugins
 1. **Help** -> **Eclipse Marketplace**
 2. Recommended plugins:
-   - **Darkest Dark Theme DevStyle (modernise UI)** has light and dark options
+   - **Darkest Dark Theme DevStyle (modernise UI)**
    - Eclipse Color Theme (additional themes)
 3. Additional plugins that could be used:
    - CheckStyle (enforce code formatting/rules)